 They may receive less when working in facilities such as drugstores, while earning much more in hospitals and private clinics.

-Pharmacy technicians are educated and trained to assist pharmacists in managing medical drug prescriptions in a pharmacy setting.
+Pharmacy technicians are educated and trained in pharmacy tech school programs to assist pharmacists in managing medical drug prescriptions in a pharmacy setting.

 Several states and companies demand pharmacy technicians to acquire a Certified Pharmacy Technician (CPhT) certificate.

-They are also required to receive a comprehensive training program leading to an associate degree, then undergo and pass background checks and drug tests.
+Although some receive on the job training, most are required to receive a comprehensive training program leading to an associate degree, then undergo and pass background checks and drug tests.

 It takes a bit more education and training to become a pharmacy technician but you will have more job opportunities, responsibilities, and higher wages than a pharmacy assistant.